sharisseji/Waterloop-Host-Application/README.md

 [Motor] Waiting for commands...
 ```
 ## Sending Messages ##
-To send a motor control command from the Dashboard, enter the command in the Dashboard client.
+To send a motor control command from the dashboard, enter the command in the dashboard client.
 The server will update accordingly:
 ```
 [Server] Received command from Dashboard: motor: <motor command>
 [Server] Routing message: dashboard -> motor_control: motor:<motor command>